tradingstrategy-ai/tradingview-defi-strategy/README.md

- # TradingView to TradingStrategy.ai algorithmic DeFi trading strategy conversion
+ # TradingView / Coinbase to DeFi / Trader Joee algorithmic trading strategy conversion

 This is an example Python project on how to convert TradingView-based PineScript algorithmic trading strategies to [TradingStrategy.ai](https://tradingstrategy.ai) [Python format](https://tradingstrategy.ai/docs/).